 The ETDS must create additional value via network externalities.
 In essence, the more ETDS users there are, the more potential benefit there is for others to use the ETDS.
 Therefore, deployment strategies and EU policy should consider making onboarding as easy as possible and reducing the costs for participating as much as possible to create a critical mass of participants (particularly data holders and intermediaries).
-For this reason, the roadmap also calls for the prioritisation of compatibility with other sectoral data spaces.
-In particular, the efforts of the preparatory actions CSA's have determined that connectivity and compatibility with the mobility, cultural heritage, green deal and energy data spaces would generate significant value for ETDS users.
+For this reason, the ETDS deployment must address a few considerations which will influence adoption: